Mike Patton: Other influences

 In 1992, he cited Nomeansno and The Residents as influences.
 The Quietus pointed out "Patton's love of the Cardiacs, and musical digression" in general as well.
 Patton held in high regard the Super Roots EP series by Boredoms, along with the albums A Fierce Pancake by Stump, Ozma by Melvins and Drop Dead by Siege.
-He was also a big admirer of industrial metal band Godflesh and invited its guitarist Justin Broadrick to join Faith No More after the departure of Jim Martin in 1993.
-The Young Gods would go on to inform him and Faith No More's later use of samples.
+He was a big admirer of industrial metal band Godflesh, and invited the guitarist Justin Broadrick to join Faith No More after the departure of Jim Martin in 1993.
+The Young Gods informed his and Faith No More's later use of samples.

-As of 1992, his favorite genre had become easy listening and years later Patton named composer and arranger Les Baxter as the main influence on one of his film scores.
-In 2005 the frontman proclaimed: "The orchestration in that music is so dense and so complex and so amazing, if you can get beyond the kitsch.
+By 1992, Patton's favorite genre had become easy listening, and years later he named composer and arranger Les Baxter as the main influence on one of his film scores.
+In 2005, he stated: "The orchestration in that music is so dense and so complex and so amazing, if you can get beyond the kitsch.
 And I can do that in 30 seconds flat. ...
 I hear new stuff in there every time I listen."
-Besides Baxter, orchestral pop composer Burt Bacharach is a major influence on the writing by Patton and he constantly expressed his desire to work with him.
+Besides Baxter, orchestral pop composer Burt Bacharach is a major influence on Patton's writing, and he has expressed his desire to work with Bacharach.
 Additionally, the singer was "besotted" with the music of Jean-Claude Vannier after discovering his arrangements for Serge Gainsbourg, and the two went on to collaborate in 2019.

-In 1988, Patton mentioned actor and comedian Steve Martin as an influence on Mr. Bungle, and the singer would later state that he felt identified with him.
-He also credited disco band Village People for his use of irony and stage costumes, believing that "a lot of people [did not] understand [the band's deliberate sarcasm]".
+In 1988, Patton mentioned actor and comedian Steve Martin as an influence on Mr. Bungle, and he later stated that he felt identified with him.
+He has credited disco band Village People for his use of irony and stage costumes, believing that "a lot of people [did not] understand [the band's deliberate sarcasm]".
 Mr. Bungle covered "Macho Man" as early as 1985 (its second active year).
-Another ideological influence was shock rock singer GG Allin, who Patton considered "the musician who never sold out" and admired that "he lived and died for what he believed in."
+Another ideological influence was shock rock singer GG Allin, who Patton considered "the musician who never sold out" and admired that "he lived and died for what he believed in".